AKS0191/mq-agentic-ai/README.md

         "QMGR": "QM name",
         "APP_USER": "authorised user",
         "APP_PASSWORD": "auhtorised user password",
-        "QUEUE_NAME": "queue name",
+        "QUEUE_NAME": "queue name"
-        "MODEL_QUEUE_NAME": "model queue name eg: DEV.APP.MODEL.QUEUE",
-        "DYNAMIC_QUEUE_PREFIX": "dynamic queue prefix eg. APP.REPLIES.*"
       ]
     }
   ```
-  Secure communication can be enabled by including within each `MQ_ENDPOINTS` then following fields:
+  Secure communication can be enabled by including within each `MQ_ENDPOINTS` the following fields:
   ```
   CIPHER_SUITE - If present in the env.json, TLS Cipher specification to use KEY_REPOSITORY - Path to the keystore .kbd and .sth files.
 If running on Apple Silicon then this will the path to the queue manager's exported .pem.
 If present in the env.json, TLS is enabled - this is on the app side.
   ```
-- Networking tools: a collection of pre-built tools is integrated into an agent, enabling seamless message transmission between agents within the `OUTBOUND_NETWORK`.
+- Networking tools: a collection of pre-built networking tools is provided, enabling seamless message transmission between agents within the `OUTBOUND_NETWORK`.
 These tools facilitate reliable and secure communication, ensuring messages are routed effectively across the network.
 - Listener incoming messages: ability to initiate an asynchronous agent workflow upon receiving a new message in the `INBOUND_NETWORK`.

 ## Getting Started